AdrianTJ/bookish-journey/README.md

 2. **How would you evaluate whether your application satisfies its objectives?**

-I hope more than half of our drinks and cocktails are viable because (Janelle Shane)[ https://www.aiweirdness.com/dont-let-a-neural-net-mix-drinks-18-12-14/]  said “Don`t  let a neural net mix drinks”
+I hope more than half of our drinks and cocktails are viable because [Janelle Shane](https://www.aiweirdness.com/dont-let-a-neural-net-mix-drinks-18-12-14/)  said “Don`t  let a neural net mix drinks”

 Our objective is to generate new, drinkable an exciting new cocktail.
 But we are not sure all recipes are viable.
+We hope half our drinks are good.